Steinkraft Calcit Blattdünger Anwendung erklärt

 For the soil, we recommend two products:

-Steinkraft Zeolith BODENKRAFT PUR — tribomechanically activated clinoptilolite zeolite with a particle size of 100 µm for soil incorporation.
+Steinkraft Zeolith BODENKRAFT PUR — tribomechanically activated clinoptilolite zeolite in 100 µm grain size for soil incorporation.
 It improves cation exchange capacity, retains water and nutrients in the root zone, and buffers pH fluctuations.
 Application: 200 kg per hectare, incorporated once annually.

-Steinkraft Basalt — paramagnetic basalt powder that provides a broad spectrum of trace elements and, through its paramagnetic properties, triples the microbial soil environment.
-Application: 300 to 500 kg per hectare, up to 1,000 kg for initial application on depleted soils.
+Steinkraft Basalt — paramagnetic basalt meal that provides a broad spectrum of trace elements and triples the microbial soil environment through its paramagnetic properties.
+Application: 300 to 500 kg per hectare, up to 1,000 kg for initial application on leached soils.

-Both products together form the long-term soil basis — zeolite for water retention and nutrient storage, basalt for mineral supply and soil activation.
+Both products together form the long-term soil base — zeolite for water retention and nutrient storage, basalt for mineral supply and soil activation.

-What do you recommend against drought stress and for fertilization efficiency?
+What do you recommend for drought stress and fertilization efficiency?

 Two measures work together against drought stress: